sfi0zy/workspace-setup/README.md

 ## WARNINGS

-1. These scripts will install a lot of packages, texlive-full included, so you will need some space for all of them.
-If you have an empty modern SSD for 128GB, you will not notice that, but don't try to run these scripts on the old 16GB HDD or in a virtual machine with a small virtual drive.
+1. These scripts can install a lot of packages, texlive-full included, so you will need around 25G to install everything.
+It's not a problem for modern SSD, but remember about that if you want to install this configuration on some old laptop.

 2. **BACKUP YOUR DATA**.
 These scripts were designed for usage inside the fresh system without any modifications of it.
 They don't have protections from your thoughtless actions.

+3. You'll need some time and a stable internet connection.

 ## List or the software